 When we start something—a relationship, a job, a project, anything—we typically do so with purpose and intention.
-For myself, I recently started Paragon Life Coaching LLC with the purpose of doing something I love and giving back, especially individual life coaching.
+For myself, I recently started Paragon Life Coaching LLC with the purpose of doing something I love and giving back.
 Since I’m doing life coaching as my career, it is also important that I am able to make a sustainable income.

-- After we start anything, we are in it.
+After we start anything, we are in it.
 We experience it almost every day (or at least frequently), and we have a bidirectional relationship with it.
-What I mean by a “bidirectional relationship” is that we do whatever we do with our something-we-started, and then there is a consequence, so we respond.
+A “bidirectional relationship” means that we do whatever we do with our something-we-started, and then there is a consequence, so we respond.
 We do whatever we do with our something, and we learn new info as a result, so our thoughts or conceptualization related to our something change.
 We influence the something we are involved with, and that something influences how we continue to interact with it.
 I’m characterizing these aforementioned kinds of interactions as a bidirectional relationship, since influences go both ways.
 When we are “in” something, experiencing it regularly and interacting with it, inundated by it, it is easy to lose that perspective we had at the beginning.
 It is very easy to lose objectivity.
 We are pushed and pulled by the experience.
 This is not good or bad, it just is.
 Without `truly engaging with what we are involved in, we wouldn’t learn, we wouldn’t improve, we wouldn’t make progress, we wouldn’t revise, and we wouldn’t have the emotional rewards.